We are here to help with the cost-of-living. Visit our Customer Support Directory for support.

 Planned Actions

-Having already incorporated the dangers of modern slavery and trafficking into our Risk Registers, our Boards of Management will continue to receive annual progress reports on actions taken to prevent its occurrence and this information will be factored into future resource planning.
-The effectiveness of systems and processes will also be independently verified by inclusion on the internal audit review schedule.
+Having already incorporated the dangers of modern slavery and trafficking into our Risk Registers, our Boards of Management will continue to receive annual updates on modern slavery initiatives, and this information will be factored into future resource planning.

 To further improve our reporting and public awareness of our stance on Modern Slavery issues, it will also be incorporated into our annual ‘Environmental, Social and Governance’ Report produced by the Registered Providers of Social Housing within our Group.

-This Compliance Statement will be reviewed annually to remain compliant with the Modern Slavery Act 2015 and to ensure continuous improvement across the organisation, with approval at Board level.
+This Compliance Statement will be reviewed annually to ensure it remains compliant with the Modern Slavery Act 2015 and to promote continuous improvement across the organisation, with approval at Board level.

 Signed: